-Nobody outside of LA wants to hear about how good our delis are.
-Frankly, that’s because they don’t get it.
-We’re supposed to be the land of moon cleanses and algae flushes and floating around in weight deprivation pods until we see our futures, right?
+Nobody outside of LA wants to hear about how good our deli food is.
+We’re supposed to be the land of moon cleanses, algae flushes and floating around in weight deprivation pods until we see our futures.
 How could we possibly know what a stack of great pastrami tastes like?
 Well, we do.
-And we also have a lot of great places to go get it from.
+And we also have a lot of great places to get it.

-LA’s deli scene doesn’t just end with a quality reuben and some matzo ball soup though.
-We have top-notch Greek delis and Armenian delis and French-style delis that have been around for over a hundred years.
-Here, the official LA Deli Power Rankings, so you never order a bad sandwich again.
+LA’s deli scene doesn’t just end at quality reubens and matzo ball soup.
+We also have top-notch Greek, Armenian, and French delis that have been around for over a hundred years.
+It’s frankly a bit overwhelming.
+Below we’ve ranked the 18 best, so you never have to eat a bad sandwich in LA again.

 There’s nothing more liberating than seeing the look on a New Yorker’s face when someone says LA has the best pastrami.
 So we’ll go ahead and say it again - LA has the best pastrami.
-And all you need to do is head down to Alvarado and 7th, and pay a quick visit to Langer’s for proof.
-The LA landmark has been dishing out the best pastrami in the world (we can confirm through extensive scientific analysis) for over 70 years, with the #19 sandwich serving as its pièce de résistance.
-Pastrami, swiss cheese, and Russian-style coleslaw stacked between two perfect pieces of rye bread.
-This is the standard bearer for all things pastrami.
-Come at us.
+And you’ll find proof at Langer’s, an LA landmark has been making the best pastrami in the world for over 70 years, The pièce de résistance is the #19 sandwich with pastrami, swiss cheese, and Russian-style coleslaw stacked between two perfect pieces of rye bread.

-Santa Monica isn’t exactly known for its historical landmarks (or buildings built before 1995 for that matter), but its most famous deli - Bay Cities - certainly makes up for that.
-Since 1925, this family-run Italian deli and grocer has been cranking out the best Italian sandwiches in Southern California.
-It’s hard to go wrong with anything here, but if you don’t get The Godmother at some point, your opinion of the place is frankly void.
-Lines are long all day everyday so just call ahead to bypass the plebeians.
+Since 1925, this family-run Italian deli and grocer has been cranking out fantastic Italian sandwiches and sides to the Santa Monica masses.
+It’s hard to go wrong with anything here, but if you don’t get The Godmother at some point, your opinion of the place is void.
+Stacked with salami, mortadella, capicola, ham, prosciutto, and provolone topped with mustard and hot peppers, we aren’t overstating when we say this thing is a masterpiece.
+Lines are long all day every day so just call ahead to bypass the plebeians.

-Any Jewish deli residing in the same city as Langer’s definitely gets a tough draw, but Canter’s has certainly risen above it.
-Is the food as good as Langer’s?
+Is the food at this Jewish deli as good as Langer’s?
 No. But it doesn’t have to be.
-Canter’s has made its mark on this city by still having some d*mn delicious food, and also making itself available at 3am for everyone to eat it.
-Open 24 hours a day, Canter’s is where you go after a long night out to take down a perfectly made reuben, and see Scott Disick and your landlord sitting in the same booth together - both drunker than you are.
+Canter’s has made its mark on this city by serving great food, and perhaps more importantly, staying open 24-hours.
+Canter’s is where you go after a long night out to take down a perfect reuben, and see Scott Disick and your landlord sitting in the same booth together - both drunker than you are.
 And that’s what LA’s all about.

 Philippe’s is one of those rare tourist traps that is actually worth every bit of the hassle.
 Is it a particularly easy place to get to?
-No. Are you going to wait in long lines with other sun-visor wearing tourists once you’re there?
+No. Are you going to wait in long lines with tourists once you’re there?
 You bet.
-But whether this 110-year-old deli is the real birthplace of the French Dip or not (we think it is), the sandwich itself still holds up.
+Whether this century-old deli is the real birthplace of the French dip or not (we think it is), the sandwich itself still holds up.
 As does the mac salad.
-And potato salad.
+And the potato salad.
 And everything else chilling behind the glass.
 Tip: strike up a conversation with any of the amazing ladies behind the counter.
 It’s worth the trip alone.

-For anyone who thinks a good deli has to have been around for decades and decades can head right to Wexler’s to be proven wrong.
+For anyone who thinks a good deli has to have been around for several decades will be proven wrong at Wexler’s.
 After opening their original stall inside downtown’s Grand Central Market, it didn’t take long for word to spread - there’s a new pastrami place in town, and it rivals just about anybody.
 The meat is cured and smoked in-house every single day, and you can taste it - these guys simply give a sh*t.
 We aren’t in love with the tourist-hell trap GCM has become, but as long as Wexler’s keeps doing their thing, we’ll be in line.
 (And also at their new Santa Monica location too).

-We love Eastside Market because even after 85 years, this Italian deli on the outskirts of downtown somehow still flies under the radar.
-The sandwiches coming out of here are the messy, old-school red sauce variety you simply don’t see around LA.
+We love Eastside Market because even after 85 years, this Italian deli on the outskirts of downtown still somehow remains a local’s secret.
+The sandwiches coming out of here are the messy, old-school red sauce variety that are hard to find elsewhere in LA.
 The #7 (roast beef, pastrami, and cheese) is probably our favorite, but if you’re feeling ambitious, the D.A.
-Special (sausage, meatball, roast beef, and pastrami) is your one way ticket to an all-day pleasure nap.
+Special (sausage, meatball, roast beef, and pastrami) is your one way ticket to an all-day nap.

-Wait, there’s a Scandinavian deli in LA?
-And it’s amazing?
-Yes and yes.
-For the better part of six decades, Olsen’s hadn’t been more than a small Swedish supply shop, but after falling into the hands of a former Dan Tana’s maitre d’ (and born and raised Swede), Olsen’s found new life.
-Now, there’s a full menu with everything from pickled herring to meatballs to shrimp skagen (the lobster roll of Scandinavia).
+For the better part of six decades, Olsen’s was just a small Swedish supply shop, but a former Dan Tana’s maitre d’ (and born and raised Swede) took it over and gave it a new life.
+Now, there’s a full menu with everything from pickled herring to meatballs and shrimp skagen (the lobster roll of Scandinavia).
 And don’t worry, there’s an entire side room with over 70 different kinds of imported candies.
 Swedish fish for everyone.

-The OTHER Hollywood Jewish deli open late night, Greenblatt’s tends to get passed over somewhat in favor of nearby Canter’s, but let it be known - the food here is still really good.
+Another Jewish deli open late in Hollywood, Greenblatt’s tends to get passed over in for nearby Canter’s, but let it be known - the food here is still really good.
 Are the employees at little more high-strung and are you paying Sunset Strip prices?
 Yeah.
-But it’s also 1:30am, and all you want is their corned beef and pastrami reuben in your mouth ASAP.
+But it’s also 1:30am, and all you want is a corned beef reuben.
 Courtesy reminder: Greenblatt’s is also a fantastic wine shop.

 Art’s is yet another true Valley classic.
 Smack in the heart of Studio City’s Ventura Blvd. strip, the old-school cafeteria has been dishing out monstrous sandwiches to Valley kids since the mid ’50s, and has the authentic Americana vibes to show for it. $20 might seem a lot for a pastrami sandwich (and it is), but when half a sandwich can possibly feed a family of four, it’s not such a bad deal.
 Get the noodle kugel too.

 Label’s Table boasts proudly to be one of LA’s few authentic Chicago-style delis.
 And to be honest, we haven’t really figured out what that means.
 But who cares when the food is this good?
-Down on Pico in south Beverly Hills, Label’s has been around since the 70’s and is known for their no-frills space, dirt cheap price, housemade pastrami, and tongue.
+Down on Pico in south Beverly Hills, Label’s has been around since the 70’s and is known for its dirt cheap prices, housemade pastrami, and tongue.
 Yes, their tongue.
-GET INTO IT.
+Get into it.